n0umen0n/sceosetf/README.md

 <br><b>10.0000 EMT</b> <br/>

-To check whether the amounts are correct, we read the current ratios (proportions to each other) in the rebalon table.
+To check whether the amounts are correct, we read the current ratios (proportions between tokens) in the rebalon table.

 Ratios are calculated in the following way: